People Pleasing vs. God’s Approval: Why Boundaries Matter

 It requires support.
 Insight.
 Surrender.

 I've spent years on this journey.
-I’ve tried many forms of healing like talk therapy, EMDR, reading, journaling, praying.
-But the deepest transformation came through combining God’s Word with Christ-centered life coaching.
+I’ve tried many forms of healing.
+But the deepest transformation came through combining Biblical wisdom with Christ-centered life coaching.
 That’s where the shift happened.
 Where I started to feel less like I was patching myself together… and more like I was being renewed.

 God has used all of it; every pain, every tear, every unanswered “why”, to draw me closer to Him and lead me into a calling I never expected.